y0nil/kusto.blog/blog-posts/analyzing-uber-rides-history.md

 - Fare amount and currency.

-Once you get the "Your data is available to download" email (it could take a few days after your request), you can download the aforementioned data set in a standard CSV format, which makes it super easy to analyze in Kusto (Azure Data Explorer).
+Once you get the "Your data is available to download" email (it could take a few days after your request), you can download the aforementioned data set in a standard CSV format, which makes it super easy to analyze in Kusto.

 The data I used is the one in the file named `trips_data.csv`.
 Here's an example of a few records from it: